iotaledger/ledger-app-iota/README.md

 ## Installing the app

-If you don't want to develop the app but just use it, installation should be very simple.
+If you don't want to develop the app but just use it, installation should be very simple by downloading the *app.hex file for your device from the [release](https://github.com/iotaledger/ledger-app-iota/releases) and following the instructions on the release page.
-The first step is to obtain a release tarball.
-The second step is to load that app from the tarball.

-Additionally, if you are using [Nix], you can skip the tarball entirely and directly build/downoad and load the load.
+Additionally, if you are using [Nix], you can skip the tarball entirely and directly build/download and load the app.

 ### Directly build/download and load the app with Nix